 The goal of your video is to engage your audience, your wardrobe choices should help you look your best and avoid distracting your viewers from the useful information you’re sharing or the hard-to-understand concepts you’re trying to explain.
 A powerful and easy way to meet your objectives and look great is by using color to your advantage.
 Here are some tips you can implement today to look great on camera.

 Here are some tips you can implement today to look great on camera.
-Wear Jewel Tones Near Your Face.
-Avoid pastels.
-Be careful with black.
-Avoid shiny fabrics.
-Stay in style.
-Your background color matters.
+Wear jewel tones near your face and avoid pastels.
+Be careful with black though.
+Avoid shiny fabrics and try to stay in style.
+Remember, your background color matters.

 What you wear on-camera is very important, and there are some cardinal rules that you should follow when establishing the wardrobe for that particular scene –pattern, color, contrast and scene.